-ISO/IEC 9126 is an international standard proposed to make sure ‘quality of all software – intensive products’ which includes system like safety-critical where in case of failure of of software lives will be jeopardy.
-ISO i.e. International Standard Organization and IEC i.e. International Electrical Organization have developed ISO/IEC 9126 standards for software engineering –> Product Quality to provide an all-inclusive specification and evaluation model for the quality of the software product.
+ISO/IEC 9126 is an international standard proposed to make sure ‘quality of all software-intensive products’ which includes a system like safety-critical where in case of failure of software lives will be in jeopardy.
+ISO i.e. International Organization for standardization and IEC i.e. International Electrotechnical Commission have developed ISO/IEC 9126 standards for software engineering –> Product Quality to provide an all-inclusive specification and evaluation model for the quality of the software product.

 The standard is divided into 4 parts as depicted in the following figure :